arnaudbos/i-rant/content/water-pouring-in-clojure.md

 A `:pour` move will dispatch to the `->move :pour` multimethod.

 {{< klipse >}}
-; Pour empty the glass at index from
+; Empty the glass at index from
 (defmethod ->move :empty
   [state {:keys [from]}]
   (update-in state [from] pour))